 We offer eight types of services, including occupational, physical and speech therapy, family support and guidance, early childhood special education, vision, hearing and nutrition.

 We also screen every single child referred to its program, no matter what.

 Every child in Johnson County who meets the program requirements receives services, no matter what.

 The services provided by ITSJC are provided at no cost to the families.

-We provide expert guidance to families who need help navigating the logistics of their children’s needs.
+We provide expert coaching to families who need help navigating the logistics of their children’s needs.